 Monica Maldonado Williams is the founder and editor of GivingCity Austin.
 Monica has more than 20 years of experience in communications, marketing, journalism and new media.
 She is a frequent speaker on next-level volunteerism, nonprofits and social entrepreneurship.
 She is also a marketing and communications consultant.

 Monica has been recognized for her work with GivingCity with a 2015 Women Communicators of Austin Anne Durrum Robinson Creative Initiative Award, a 2011 SXSW Dewey Winburne Community Service Award and the 2011 Austin American Statesman Social Media Award.
 She is a graduate of Leadership Austin.
 Read more about recent press and awards for GivingCity Austin.

 In communications and marketing, Monica has worked with UFCU, the Office of Mayor Steve Adler, the Austin Lyric Opera, the Austin Community Foundation and the Austin Bar Association among others.
 More on Monica here.

-GivingCity’s correspondent for FOX7’s “Good Day, Austin,” Courtney Clark is the author of “The Successful Struggle: Powerful Techniques to Achieve Accelerated Resilience” and “The Giving Prescription: A Personal Plan for Healing through Helping.”
+GivingCity’s correspondent for FOX7’s “Good Day, Austin,” Courtney Clark, is a motivational speaker and the author of “The Successful Struggle: Powerful Techniques to Achieve Accelerated Resilience” and “The Giving Prescription: A Personal Plan for Healing through Helping.”
 At age 26, Courtney beat melanoma.
 But five years post-cancer, routine follow-up scans detected something in her brain.
 At the same time Courtney was dealing with her health crises, she founded the nonprofit Austin Involved as a way to connect young professionals to meaningful philanthropic opportunities.

-Contributing Editor Vicky Garza is a native Austinite who sincerely cares about her city.
-Vicky has more than 10 years of writing and editing experience, and she prefers to use her pen for the power of good.
+Contributing Editor Vicky Garza is currently the development and marketing associate for Latinitas.
+A native Austinite, Vicky has more than 10 years of writing and editing experience, and she prefers to use her pen for the power of good.
 Vicky has contributed to a number of local publications including her work as a staff writer for the Austin Business Journal.

 Contributing Editor Cindy Widner is the founding editor of Curbed Austin and an Austin-based freelancer writer.
 She is the former editor-in-chief of CultureMap Austin and managing editor of Austin Chronicle.
+More on Cindy.